torbsd/torbsd.github.io/fbsd-relays.md

 ## Some Additional Configuration Considerations & Options ##

+###Optimizing FreeBSD###

+Much attention has been given to optimizing operating systems to operate as Tor relays.
+At this point, we don't have experience in any bottlenecks in using Free BSD as a relay, although the relays we have administered have never exceeded 5mb ps.
+However, if Netflix could use a default install of FreeBSD 10 to push its tr affic, FreeBSD likely doesn't need that much tweaking.

 ###obfsproxy###

 As internet censorship and surveillance are a continual battle, the Tor Project implements regular counter-measures.